A math game out now on the App Store, Google Play, and Mac App Store

 Why we built it

-Most math apps feel like homework with a progress bar stapled on.
+Most math apps feel like homework with a progress bar taped on.
 We wanted the other thing: a quick game you pick up for two minutes, play next to a kid or a friend, and actually want to run again.
 The math is real and it has to be right.
 The rest is just tiles, a clock, and the small satisfaction of dropping the last piece into place.

-Questions or ideas Reach us at
+Questions or ideas

 Same inbox as the rest of the studio.